LiliaFramework/Lilia/ReadMe.md

   Contextual radial options for money, voice and recognition.

 * **Administration Tools**
   Built-in admin menu handles logging, tickets, warns, teleport and spectate.
-ULX is not supported due to its outdated CAMI.
+Optional compatibility is available for ULX, ServerGuard, and SAM.

 * **Performance & Protection**
   Tick monitoring, network profiling and anti-exploit checks.

 * **Permissions & Logging**
-  CAMI-based privileges with inheritance and file logs.
+  Privileges with inheritance and file logs.

 * **Modular Extensions**
-  Hot-loading modules with third-party addon compatibility.
+  Hot-loading modules with third-party addon compatibility using global or custom conditions.

 * **Workshop & Config**
   Manage client downloads and tweak hundreds of in-game settings.